Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Attachment Disorders and Interventions

-Reactive Attachment Disorder
+Reactive Attachment Disorder (RAD)

-• Minimal social responsiveness
+• Minimal social and emotional responsiveness to others

-• Difficulty seeking comfort when distressed
+• Difficulty seeking or responding to comfort when distressed

-Disinhibited Social Engagement
+Disinhibited Social Engagement Disorder (DSED)

-• Overly familiar with strangers
+• Overly familiar and indiscriminate behavior with strangers

-• Reduced checking back with caregivers
+• Reduced or absent checking back with caregivers, even in unfamiliar settings

-• Willingness to go with unfamiliar adults
+• Willingness to go off with unfamiliar adults with little or no hesitation

 Therapeutic Approaches